Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping

-In this work we focus on conditions relevant for neutron-star transients such as binary neutron star mergers and core-collapse supernovae, considering entropies per baryon $S=1$–$2$ (in units of $k_B$) and fixed lepton fractions corresponding to neutrino-trapped matter.
-For comparison, we also present results at zero temperature, which provide a reference for cold neutron-star configurations.
+In this work, we focus on conditions relevant for neutron-star transients such as binary neutron star mergers and core-collapse supernovae, {considering entropies per baryon $S=1$–$2$ (in units of $k_B$) and fixed lepton fractions corresponding to neutrino-trapped matter; see refs.~\cite{Sumiyoshi2007,Fischer2009,Foglizzo2015,OConnor2018,Burrows2020,Pascal2022,Faber2012,Rosswog2015,Baiotti2017,Baiotti2019,Blacker2024} for comparison.
+We also present results at zero temperature, which provide a reference for cold neutron star configurations.}

-\section{Phase transition with trapped neutrinos}
+\section{Phase Transition with Trapped~Neutrinos}

-In hot neutron star matter the neutrino mean free path becomes smaller than the stellar radius once the temperature reaches of the order of a few MeV~\cite{Hofmann2025}.
+In hot neutron star matter, the neutrino mean free path becomes smaller than the stellar radius once the temperature reaches the order of a few MeV~\cite{Hofmann2025}.
 Neutrinos are therefore trapped in the core and participate in $\beta$-equilibrium, modifying the composition of dense matter.
-Under these conditions, the phase transition between hadronic and quark matter is governed by the conservation of baryon number and electron lepton number.
-First-order phase transitions involving two globally conserved charges, first discussed by Glendenning in Ref.~\cite{Glendenning}, require generally a Gibbs construction.
+Under~these conditions, the~phase transition between hadronic and quark matter is governed by the conservation of the baryon number and electron lepton number.
+First-order phase transitions involving two globally conserved charges, first discussed by Glendenning in ref.~\cite{Glendenning}, require generally a Gibbs~construction.

-We assume that electric charge neutrality holds locally in each phase.
+We assume that electric charge neutrality is enforced locally in each phase.
 This assumption is appropriate when the surface tension at the hadron–quark interface is sufficiently large~\cite{Alford:2006bx,Palhares2010,Lugones:2013ema}.
-With local charge neutrality, the system contains two globally conserved quantities, baryon number, and electron lepton number \cite{Hempel_Pagliara}.
-The thermodynamic state of each phase at fixed temperature is therefore determined by the pressure $P(T,\mu_B,\mu_{Le})$.
+Reliable calculations of the surface tension remain challenging and have so far been performed only within schematic models; see, for~example, the studies of the interface between chirally broken nuclear matter and an approximately chirally symmetric phase (interpreted as quark matter) in refs.~\cite{Schmitt_1,Schmitt_2}.
+Under the assumption of local charge neutrality, the~system is characterized by two globally conserved quantities: the baryon number and electron lepton number~\cite{Hempel_Pagliara}.